 1. Improve Your Problem Solving Skills

-In software sales, you are usually selling a product with a lot of different features and functionalities.
+In tech sales, you are usually selling a product with a lot of different features and functionalities.
 And you are also speaking with clients who have a lot of different problems and pain points, which you have to figure out how to solve using your piece of software.
 You have to match the correct functionality with the pain points.

 As you think up and share ways in which certain features can solve your client’s specific problem, you are training your problem-solving skills.